Top 15 Venture Capital Firms Investing in Software

 Image of Script Capital - Top VCs in Software

-Script Capital is a venture firm based in San Francisco that invests in early-stage internet and software companies.
-They provide foundational capital to businesses building in sectors like SaaS, FinTech, and Big Data.
+Script Capital is a San Francisco-based venture firm that invests in early-stage internet and software companies.
+They focus on providing initial capital to help founders get their ideas off the ground.

-Script Capital is a good match for founders at the seed stage whose products have the potential for strategic acquisition.
-Once you secure funding, Rho’s integrated financial tools help you manage and deploy your new capital efficiently.
+Script Capital is a good fit for founders building software at the seed stage, especially if your product has the potential to be an attractive acquisition for a larger platform.
+Once you secure funding, Rho’s integrated financial tools—including business banking, corporate cards, and automated bill pay—help you manage and deploy your new capital efficiently.

 • Investment stages: Seed, Early Stage Venture

-• Industries of focus: Software, SaaS, FinTech, Big Data, Internet of Things
+• Industries of focus: SaaS, FinTech, Big Data, Software

 • Geographical presence: San Francisco, California

-• Notable portfolio companies: Patreon, Zenly (acquired by Snap), Sqreen (acquired by Datadog), LockerRoom (acquired by Spotify)
+• Notable portfolio companies: Patreon, Zenly (acquired by Snap), Sqreen (acquired by Datadog)

 • Portfolio size: 56 investments